Covered

 Decision points should be logged and attributable wherever the workflow requires traceability.
 Visibility is a design requirement — not an afterthought.

 AI adoption does not fail because the tools are weak.
-It fails because the workflow is unclear, ownership is fuzzy, and implementation lacks structure.
+It fails because the workflow is unclear, ownership is fuzzy, and workflow changes lack structure.

 Start a project inquiry